Dispelling Common Myths About Palliative Care, Part Two

 |Skilled Nursing Facility||NO||YES||YES||YES|

 We hoped this article helped dispel some of the common myths about palliative care.
-If you have questions or would like our help talking to a knowledgeable geriatric professional, please call us at 919-436-1871.
+If you have questions, please call us at 919-436-1871 to learn more about our Apex home health care options and the surrounding communities we serve.